Auriel-Wish/Networks_Final/README.md

 3. Start the proxy and use a compatible browser or tool (e.g., Firefox, `curl`) to access Quora.
 4. Highlight text and click the fact-check button to initiate fact-checking.

-For more details, see the documentation in the repository.

----

 ## Authors
-Developed by a team of researchers and engineers to explore the integration of LLMs into real-time fact-checking workflows.
+Developed by Auriel Wish and Liam Drew